learn-co-curriculum/dsc-permutations-and-factorials-v2-1/README.md

 ## Permutations

-The problem setting in general is that, there are $n$ objects, and we want to know how many *permutations* are possible.
+The problem setting, in general, is that there are $n$ objects and we want to know how many *permutations* are possible.

 This is a way how you can tackle this.
-You're the front singer and have to decide which song to play first.
+You're the lead singer and have to decide which song to play first.
 You have 3 songs to choose from, so 3 ways of choosing a first song.
 Then, you move on to the second song.
-You've chosen the first one, so you have 2 songs to choose from now.
-Etcetera.
-Mathematically, this boils down to:
+You've chosen the first one, so you have 2 songs to choose from now, etc. Mathematically, this boils down to:

  $ \text{# Beyonce permutations} = 3*2*1 = 3 ! = 6$